 Worcester Warriors players free to leave club after WRFC Players Ltd liquidation confirmed at High Court

-The winding-up petition heard on Wednesday concerned an unpaid tax bill of approximately £6m, and the result sees the contracts of Worcester's players immediately terminated
+Winding-up petition concerned unpaid tax bill of £6m, and result sees contracts of Worcester's players immediately terminated; "This is the darkest day for English rugby.
+We thought we could turn the tanker around but it's ended up like the Titanic, sadly" - head coach, Steve Diamond

 WRFC Players Ltd - the company which holds the contracts of Worcester Warriors' players and some staff - has been liquidated in the High Court, meaning players can now depart the club.